Different instances of time as different quantum modes: quantum states across space-time for continuous variables: Introduction

 In this paper, we proceed as follows.
 First we provide a background on pseudo-density matrices in finite dimensions.
-Next we define spacetime Gaussian states via the characterisation of the first two statistical moments and show that the temporal statistics are different but related to the spatial statistics.
+Next we define spacetime Gaussian states via the characterisation of the first two statistical moments and show that temporal correlations in continuous variables are different but related to spatial correlations.
 Then we define spacetime Wigner function representation and the corresponding spacetime density matrix, and desirable properties are satisfied analogous to the spatial case.
-Before moving on, we comment on the pseudo-density matrix paradigm in terms of its properties and basic assumptions, and show its relation with Choi-Jamiołkowski isomorphism and path integral.
+Before moving on, we comment on the pseudo-density matrix paradigm in terms of its properties and basic assumptions, and show its relation with the Choi-Jamiołkowski isomorphism and the path integral formalism.
 We further discuss the possibility of defining spacetime states via position measurements and weak measurements.
 After that, we set up desirable properties for spacetime quantum states and check whether all the above definitions satisfy them or not.
 An tomographical scheme is suggested for experiments.
 Finally we summarise our work.